mmolari/evo-genome-analysis/notes/workflow_structure.md

 ```

 ### output file description by rule
+- `map_summary`: creates a text file with information on the number and distribution of mapped reads on the various references, for primary, secondary and supplementary alignments.
 - `extract_unmapped`: rule to extract unmapped reads.
 These will contain possible contaminations that do not map to any of the references.
   - `unmapped.csv`: dataframe with one entry per unmapped read.
 Columns are query name, read length, average quality score and read flag in the sam file.
   - `unmapped.fastq.gz`: fastq file containing unmapped reads.